Ready to set up SendLayer for your site on Name.com?

 Next, copy the HOST from the corresponding record in SendLayer.

-Name.com will automatically append your domain for you when adding the HOST to any record.
+Name.com will automatically append your domain when adding the HOST to any record.

 Next, copy the VALUE from SendLayer.
-You can use the copy button in the SendLayer interface to simplify the process.
+You can use the copy icon in the SendLayer interface to simplify the process.

 Now, type or paste the value into the ANSWER field on Name.com.